-While the Mass Media Law guarantees the freedom of opinion, belief and expression to everyone in Belarus, it establishes certain restrictions on information that may be disseminated through mass media.
+Although the Mass Media Law guarantees the freedom of opinion, belief and expression to everyone in Belarus, it establishes certain restrictions on information that may be disseminated through the mass media.

-Taking into consideration provisions of the Code of Administrative Offences of the Republic of Belarus of 21 April 2003 No. 194-Z, the Criminal Code of the Republic of Belarus of 9 July 1999 No. 275-Z and other legislation, the following information, inter alia, is subject to a special regime of protection:
+In accordance with the provisions of the recently updated Code of Administrative Offences, the Criminal Code19 and other legislation, the following information, inter alia, is subject to a special protection regime:

 - state secrets;